 - 1/4 tsp garam masala optional

 - Set your oven rack so that your eggplants will be as close as possible to the heat source.
+Poke holes throughout the eggplant to prevent it from bursting in the oven.
 Preheat your broiler on High, and roast the eggplants on a sheet pan for about 30 minutes, turning midway.
 The skin will blacken and the eggplant will burst a little.